 Baseline testing is a pre-season exam conducted by a trained health care professional and, as the name implies, they are used to provide a “baseline” of the athlete’s balance and brain function.
 If the athlete sustains an injury or suspected concussion during the season, they will take the test again and the score will be compared to the baseline score, allowing for better diagnosis and concussion treatment.
-Contact NeuraPerformance Brain Center in Denver today to get started.
+Contact NeuraPerformance Brain Center - A Plasticity® Company in Denver today to get started.

 - Journal of American Medical Association

 The good news: With proper treatment, most will recover within days or weeks - Centers for Disease Control and Prevention